bogdanvuk/phd/source/efti.rst

 .. tabularcolumns:: L{0.09\linewidth} | R{0.18\linewidth} R{0.175\linewidth} | L{0.09\linewidth} | R{0.18\linewidth} R{0.175\linewidth}

 .. _tbl-delta-time-comp:
-.. csv-table:: List of datasets (and their characteristics) from the UCI database, that are used in the experiments throughout this thesis
+.. csv-table:: The results of the experiments testing the benefits on the |algo| algorithm induction times of using the partial reclassification procedure
     :header-rows: 1
     :file: scripts/delta-comp-time.csv